johnlamb/AppliedBioinfo2017/results/labbook.md

   All works well.
 Using the top_couplings.py script in the bin directory (installed with ccmpred) shows the top couplings (123, 115) only holds just over 0.25 in confidence.
 A good idea to move this project forward would be to add an easy script that checks a (potential) pdb-file for actual contacts so can quickly highlight true positives etc.
+  Tied together the runall.sh script to run first the aligner, then the converter and finally the predictor.
+Keeping them all in different run-scripts makes it easier for dropin replacements.
+  So we have a full running script that takes a fasta sequence as input and returns to stdout (each part of the script also returns to stdout but is captured and fed back).
+  Next step is to take this and convert to a snakemake script.
+The main difference here would be that the snakemake script would use the intermediate files.
+In the current script they are all created in the /tmp and purged after use.

+2017-10-